-The primary purpose of the placement process is to create equitable classroom environments that allow teachers to meet every student's academic, social and emotional needs.
-The placement teams ensure a balance of variables in each classroom setting by carefully considering each student's individual needs and strengths.
+The primary purpose of the placement process is to create equitable classroom environments that allow teachers to meet every student's academic, social, and emotional needs.
+The placement teams balance variables in each classroom setting by carefully considering each student's needs and strengths.
 These variables include, but are not limited to: